 How long does it take to get the biopsy results?

 In most cases, your veterinarian submits the biopsy samples to a veterinary laboratory, where a board-certified veterinary pathologist will evaluate them.
-It usually will take one to two weeks for the samples to be properly processed and examined, although results can sometimes be obtained faster if the patient's condition requires it.
+It usually will take one to two weeks for the samples to be properly processed and examined, although results can sometimes be obtained faster.

 During the time you are waiting on the results, be sure to monitor your cat carefully for any new skin lesions or changes in existing lesions.
 If you observe any changes, report them to your veterinarian as soon as possible.
 Certain skin diseases such as immune-mediated skin disease can change rapidly or certain types of tumors such as mast cell tumors can worsen or even spread after skin biopsy.